nfsarmento/nuno-sarmento-slick-slider/readme.txt

 = How do I add the plugin on a post or page ? =

-You just need to click on slider's button on your visual editor or just add the shortcode [slick_slider_tend] on your post or page.
+You just need to click on slider's button on your visual editor or just add the shortcode [slick_slider_ns] on your post or page.

 = Can I modify the slider styling? =